Firefighters knock down high rise fire near Petco Park

 The incident was reported just after noon at 1401 Imperial Avenue on the 10th floor, according to the San Diego Fire Department.

-When crews arrived on scene, they had to evacuate residents who lived on the 12th and 13th floors, SDPD said.
+When crews arrived on scene, they had to evacuate residents who lived on the 13th floor.
+The fire was contained to one apartment and crews had to remove smoke from the 12th floor and stairwells, SDFD said.

 This is a developing story.
 Check back for further updates.